aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Inf2, Trn1/Trn1n

    * - New Features and Performance Enhancements in transformers-neuronx
-     - * Support for the HuggingFace generate function
+     - * Support for the HuggingFace generate function.
        * Model Serialization support including model saving, loading, and weight swapping
        * Performance optimizations by removing unnecessary KV-cache tensor resetting.
        * Improved prompt context encoding performance.
+       * See :ref:transformers_neuronx_readme for examples and usage
        * See more at :ref:`transformers-neuronx-rn`
      - Inf2, Trn1/Trn1n

    * - Support models larger than 2GB in TensorFlow 2.x Neuron (``tensorflow-neuronx``)